Redcomet120/faction-GSM/README.md

 <h2>What is Distributed Online Network Game Servers ?</h2>
 <p>Distrubted Online Network Game Servers is a node JS application designed to manage multiple game servers easily.
 The application is aimed primarily at minecraft, Terraria, and games of that nature.
 Users of this software can install it on an older desktop or laptop computer and load their gameservers into the system.
-Thier are roles and permissions that will limit what individual users and players can do to their servers.
+There are roles and permissions that will limit what individual users and players can do to their servers.
 Regular players will be able to login and start and stop servers they would like to play. </p>